Bealby/grandpas-pocket-watch-shop/README.md

 ![Contact](/documentation/readme/contact.png/)

-- A `Contact`page provides the user wiht the opportunity to get in contact  witht the owners with any order or genral enquiriy questions.
-The contact page also includes address, telephone and email detsils with an interactive map to inform usero  sof the locaiton of the shop.
+- A `Contact` page provides the user with the opportunity to get in contact with the owners with any order or general enquiriy questions.

-  Opening details are providied i the pop up window using the Google Maps API.
+- For the desktop the `Contact` page will have a 2 column design.
+The first column will display the adsress, email telephone information where icons are used appropriately.

+- Below this contact information there will be an interactive map, set up through google that will provide a location along with a pop up information window which will bring up the shop's logo and opening and closing times.

-- The contact form itself has three reuired fields and a clear for the bold button to click to sending Icons are used thorugh the page for intuitive understaning
+- The contact form itself has three reqired fields and users will be prompted for each field filled in incorrectly.
+Icons are used in the contcat form to highlight send functionalities.

-- Once an email is the use is redireted tot a success page and and toast pop up window  is displayed confirming booking.
+- Once an email is submitted the user is redirected to a success page an info windows also confirm that the email is sent.

-- there is then a keepo shoping link for the user to carry on back to home page.
+- A 'Keep Shopping' link is also provided in the success page to enable user to navigate away forom the contact page.

-- For smaller devices the 2 coliumn layout will be reduced to 1 column with the contact details and map first and the contact form displayed after.
+- For smaller devices the 2 coliumn layout will be reduced to 1 column with the contact details and map first and contact form displayed after.

 ### About App

 ![About](/documentation/readme/about.png/)

-An `About`page give the user of the Website some backgroiund infomraiton of the shop giving some personal details and infomraiton on the shop that can give the user  sense of peronal connection to the shop and find out about it's credituals and history.
+- An `About` page will give the user a little insight into Grandpa's Pocket Watch Shop.
+Providing infomrmation on it's hisstory and giving the user a personal connection to the Website.

 ### Profile App

 ![Profile](/documentation/readme/profile.png/)

-The `My Profile` page is an important opart of the Websote for  authenticated users.
-Where they are able to view past orders and  current appointment bookings.
+- The `My Profile` page is an important part of the Website for authenticated users.

-Order can be clicked an viewed on separte pages as well as giving the users the oopporrunity to edit or delate appoitnments.
-'Edit' and 'delete' icons are used ot intuitively infomr the user the features available.
+- Here users are able to view past orders and up and coming appointments booked.

+- Past order information can be viewed on a separate page allow the user to double check any orders and to use to make any enquiries if so required.

+- Appointments can be edited or removed with icons used for each respectively.
+Removing an appointment a pop up email will be displayed to confirm removal.

+- If a user decides to edit an appointment they will be redirected an edit appointment page wherre previous details will be defaulted on the form.
+Any changed made will then be confirmed and a new updared appointment fomr sent to their emal.

-Order and Appontments are displayed and at a certain number, rather than conf´gesting the page will become scrolling, to keep the pages layout and viewing non congested.
+- Order and Appontments are displayed in the second column of the page and at a certain break point of information the info is contract to scrolling which prevents the page from becoming to congested with order and appointment infomraiotn.

-There is also delivery infomration that can be filled out and saved for future orders that will autmatically appear in Checkout
+- in the first column of the page delivery infomration is displayed and when filled in can be used for pre fill infomation in the Checkout form automatially.

-For smaller devices the order and appoijtnemtn details reduce to a smaller amount of columns for better viewing.
+- For smaller devices the order and appoitnement fields reduce to a smaller amount of columns for better, non congested viewing.

-Alluath

 ### Extra Features

-Only login/ conyact if registered
+- Only login/ conyact if registered

-Toast delay
+- Toast delay

-Stripe
+- Stripe
   Then we'll use an elegant UI feature of stripe called elements to add a secure form element for collecting credit card information.

 So our form is being submitted and orders are successfully created in the database.
 But what happens if the users